-- 5. Discussion.
+5. Discussion.
 In this section, we first discuss the contributions and limitations of our current work.
-Then we shall compare our work with related work in the literature. - 5.1.
+Then we shall compare our work with related work in the literature.

+5.1.
 Contributions and limitations.
-The main contribution of this paper is to propose a framework for learning compositional sparse code for representing natural images.
+The main contribution of this paper to propose a framework for learning compositional sparse code for representing natural images.
 We propose a representational scheme based on composite representational units, which are groups of basis functions of frequently occurring compositional patterns.
 We have developed an unsupervised learning algorithm for learning dictionaries of compositional patterns from training images, where the compositional patterns arise from seeking commonly shared sparse coding of image patches.
 Our experiments on natural images of plants and animals etc. show that our method is capable of learning meaningful compositional patterns, which lead to meaningful representations of training and testing images.

-Fig. 19.
+FIG. 19.
 Image scaling and regimes of patterns: As we zoom out the images, the patterns undergo a transition from low-entropy regime of geometric structures to mid-entropy regime of object shapes to highentropy regime of stochastic textures.
 Our current method targets the mid-entropy regime of shape patterns.

 In terms of biological plausibility, the Olshausen-Field model is a model for simple V1 cells.
-The local max pooling of Riesenhuber and Poggio [29] and the arg-max retrieval and inhibition of the active basis model may be related to complex V1 cells.
+The local max pooling of Riesenhuber and Poggio [30] and the arg-max retrieval and inhibition of the active basis model may be related to complex V1 cells.
 The dictionaries of active basis templates learned by our method may be related to V2 cells and beyond.

 The following are limitations of our work.
-First, as illustrated by Figure 19, as we zoom out the images, the image patterns undergo a transition from low-entropy regime of geometric structures to mid-entropy regime of object shapes to high-entropy regime of stochastic textures [36] (patterns such as the brick wall are also textures, but they are structural textures instead of stochastic textures).
+First, as illustrated by Figure 19, as we zoom out the images, the image patterns undergo a transition from low-entropy regime of geometric structures to mid-entropy regime of object shapes to high-entropy regime of stochastic textures [37] (patterns such as the brick wall are also textures, but they are structural textures instead of stochastic textures).
 Our current model mainly targets the mid-entropy regime of object shapes and textons.
 It does not account for stochastic texture patterns or appearance patterns that are ubiquitous in natural scenes.
-The current model does not account for flatness patterns that are prominent in the low-entropy regime, either.
+The current model does not account for flatness patterns that are prominent in the low-entropy regime either.
 Perhaps one may entertain a Markov random field model of the form for the distribution of the nominal template (before shape deformation), where $\lambda{x,s,\alpha}$ can be either positive (for sketch patterns) or negative (for flatness patterns).
 One can sparsify $\lambda{x,s,\alpha}$ by l_1 penalized maximum likelihood.
-For homogeneous $\lambda{x,s,\alpha}$, i.e., $\lambda{x,s,\alpha}$ is independent of x within a local neighborhood, $p(\mathbf{I})$ becomes the FRAME (filter, random field, and maximum entropy) model for textures [43].
-Although $p(\mathbf{I})$ seems to encompass sketch patterns, flatness patterns, and stochastic texture patterns, fitting $p(\mathbf{I})$ in general requires MCMC simulation, which can be expensive.
+For homogeneous $\lambda{x,s,\alpha}$, i.e., $\lambda{x,s,\alpha}$ is independent of x within a local neighborhood, then $p(\mathbf{I})$ becomes the FRAME (filter, random field, and maximum entropy) model for textures [44].
+Although $p(\mathbf{I})$ seems to encompass sketch patterns, flatness patterns and stochastic texture patterns, fitting $p(\mathbf{I})$ in general requires MCMC simulation, which can be expensive.
 The active basis model that assumes approximate orthogonality of the selected basis functions and the independence of their coefficients may be considered an efficient approximation of the sketch components of $p(\mathbf{I})$.
+Currently shape deformation in the active basis model is encoded by the perturbations of the selected basis functions.
+We may explore more accurate representations.